jlheater/test-project-123456/docs/ci-cd/pipeline-overview.md

 ## Architecture

-The CI/CD pipeline provides a modular, template-based approach to building, testing, and deploying multi-language projects.
-It leverages GitLab CI/CD with Docker executors for consistent environments.
+The CI/CD pipeline provides a template-based approach to building, testing, and deploying projects.
+It uses PROJECT_TYPE to determine the appropriate runner and environment, leveraging GitLab CI/CD with Docker executors for consistent environments.

 ```mermaid
 flowchart TD